Continuous-Time Quantum Markov Chains And Discretizations Of p-Adic Schr\"odinger Equations: Comparisons And Simulations: Introduction

-In \cite{Zuniga-QM-2}, the first author showed that a large class of $p$-adic Schr\"{o}dinger equations is the scaling limit of certain continuous-time quantum Markov chains (CTQMCs).
+In \cite{Zuniga-QM-2}, the first author showed that a large class of $p$-adic Schr\"{o}dinger equations are the scaling limit of certain continuous-time quantum Markov chains (CTQMCs).
 Practically, a discretization of such an equation gives a CTQMC.
-As a practical result, we construct new types of continuous-time quantum walks (CTQWs) on graphs using two symmetric matrices.
+As a practical result, new types of continuous-time quantum walks (CTQWs) on graphs using two symmetric matrices were introduced.
 This construction includes, as a particular case, the CTQWs constructed using adjacency matrices.
-The final goal of the mentioned work was to contribute in the understanding of he role of the hypothesis of the discreteness of space in the foundations of quantum mechanics.
+The final goal of the mentioned work was to contribute in the understanding of the role of the hypothesis of the discreteness of space in the foundations of quantum mechanics.
 The connection between $p$-adic QM and CTQWs show that $p$-adic QM has a physical meaning. $p$-Adic QM is a non-local theory because the Hamiltonians used are non-local operators, and consequently, spooky actions at a distance are allowed.
-But, this theory is not a mathematical toy.
-The paradigm asserting that the universe in not locally real, implies that $p$-adic QM allows realism.
+The paradigm asserting that the universe is not locally real implies that $p$-adic QM allows realism.

 In this work, we study a large class of $p$-adic Schr\"{o}dinger equations and the associated CTQMCs by comparing them with $p$-adic heat equations and the associated CTMCs.
 This work is motivated by \cite{Childs et al}, where a particular class CTQWs was compared with their classical counterparts.
 Here, the comparison is done by a mathematical study of the mentioned equations, which requires, for instance, solving the initial value problems attached to the mentioned equations, and through numerical simulations.
 A $p$-adic heat equation is a continuous (or scaling) limit of a CTMC.
 This assertion has been verified for some classes of equations, see \cite{Zuniga-QM-2}, which include the one considered here.
 But, for general $p$-adic heat equations, it is an open conjecture.
-By performing a Wick rotation on the heat equation, we obtain a Schr\"{o}dinger equation, which is a continuous limit of a CTQMC.
+By performing a Wick rotation on a heat equation, we obtain a Schr\"{o}dinger equation, which is a continuous limit of a CTQMC.
 For general equations, this assertion is an open problem, but for the ones considered here, it was established in \cite{Zuniga-QM-2}.

 The equations mentioned can be well-approximated by systems of ordinary linear differential equations.
 With the matrices defining these systems, we construct random walks.
 We present a new approach to study CTQWs, which does not use adjacency matrices of graphs to construct random walks, but includes this construction as a particular case.
 Typically, the construction of CTQWs is based on graphs; we prefer using CTQMCs instead of CTQWs to emphasize that we do not use graphs.